The Cobra Effect Redesigned (Examples & Antidotes)

 The above ideas are with the understanding that at the time, it was not possible to import snakes from another region to arbitrage on the cobra bounty.
 Today, that might be possible.

-(Note: Though this story has been covered by everyone from Freakonomics to The Hindu BusinessLine, I was not able to find the original documents that detailed this situation in colonial India… Let me know if you have a primary source.)
+(Note: Though this story has been covered by everyone from Freakonomics to The Hindu BusinessLine, I was not able to find the original documents that detailed this situation in colonial India… I believe it never happened!
+Let me know if you have a primary source.)

 Oh, Rats